 Editing the Landing Page — Basically the home page of your website, you start with this page when opening the Google Website Builder.

-Create Secondary Pages — You can also change the names of your pages to what fits your business’s needs.
+Create Secondary Pages — You can also organize pages and change the site name to fit your business’s needs, whether for personal or business use.

-Insert Text Boxes and Images — Each insert creates a different section for your website page beneath your website’s header.
+Insert Text Boxes and Images — Each insert creates a different section for your website page beneath your website’s header, helping you build a site title and structure suitable for an online store or any other purpose.
 For those who want to pull from Google Drive, you can do so with the Drive option.
 You can also embed videos or stream your business’s social media via URL or embed code.

 Use Layouts — Layouts provide more variety in the structure of your website.
 You can choose between six different layouts to spice up your website.